 Existing Deficiency-The existing deficiency measures the existing level of service at the project location to reflect whether the proposed project relieves existing congestion issues.
-If a project roadway is below capacity it receives a score of 0, if it is approaching or at capacity it receives a score of 1.
+If a project roadway is below capacity it receives a score of 0, if it is approaching or at capacity it receives a score of 0.5, and if it is above capacity it receives a score of 1.